 For example, he may want to evaluate your heart, perform an ultrasound, or conduct erectile function tests.

 Your treatment depends on the underlying cause.
 Whenever possible, Dr. McBride begins by addressing lifestyle concerns affecting your ability to have an erection.

 Lifestyle changes could include improving your vascular health and/or losing weight with diet and exercise, stopping smoking, or cutting down on alcohol.
 Dr. McBride may recommend getting help with emotional problems such as stress, depression, and relationship conflicts.

 Dr. McBride has extensive experience in inserting penile implants that allow men to have an erection.

-When nonsurgical treatments haven’t helped your erectile dysfunction, Dr. McBride may recommend surgery to insert penile implants.
+When nonsurgical treatments haven’t helped your erectile dysfunction, Dr. McBride may recommend a procedure to insert penile implants.
 He uses two basic types of implants produced by Boston Scientific:

-Dr. McBride inserts two silicone rods in your penis.
+Dr. McBride inserts two cylinders coated in silicone in your penis.
 You bend the implants upward for sex and leave them turned down the rest of the time.

 Dr. McBride implants two cylinders inside your penis, a fluid-filled reservoir under the abdominal wall, and a pump inside your scrotum.
 To have an erection, you press on the pump, pushing the fluid from the reservoir into the cylinders to produce an erection.
 After intercourse, you press a release valve on the pump so fluid can leave the cylinder and return to the reservoir.